 '''

-Input:

-Source and target block sizes [s] and [t]
+Input: Source and target block sizes

+[s] and [t].

-Output: Template size for single-pass solution
+Output: Template size for single-pass solution,

 if it exists.

 Routines:

-memCost(templ) - Memory cost for processing the
+MemCost(templ) - Memory cost for processing

-given template
+the given template

-DiskCost(templ)

-I/O cost for processing the
+DiskCost(templ) - I/O cost for processing

-given template
+the given template

-MemExceeded(templ) -

-returns true if templ is
+MemExceeded(templ) - returns true if the

-infeasible
+template is infeasible

-1. Initialize template to lcm-block
+1) Initialize template to LCM block

-2. Reduce template size along along all dimensions
+2) Reduce template size along along all

-equally in units of write block size, until
+dimensions equally, in units of write

-it is feasible.
+block size, until it is feasible.

-3. If no feasible template is found
+3) If no feasible template is found

 return "No solution exists"

-4. Adjust the template size so that increasing

-the template size along any dimension

-makes it infeasible.

-5. Repeat steps 6 through 8

-Among adjacent template sizes choose the

-one that has the maximum ratio of decrease

-in I/O cost to increase in memory cost

 '''

-From the chosen (infeasible) template, determine a feasible template that leads to the least increase in disk I/O cost.
-If the feasible solution found has lesser I/O cost than the current template.

-8. If the feasible solution found has lesse I/O cost than the current template, choose that as the current template.
+- Adjust the template size so that increasing the template size along any dimension makes it infeasible. - 5) Repeat the following steps - 6) Among adjacent template sizes choose the one that has the maximum rate of decrease in I/O cost to increase in memory cost. - Determine a feasible template that leads to the least increase in disk I/O cost from the chosen template. - If the feasible solution found has lesser I/O cost than the current template, choose that as the current template.
 Otherwise return the current template as the solution.

-Figure 2: Algorithm to determine template size for a single-pass solution.
+Figure 3: Algorithm to determine template size for a single-pass solution.